 Planning the Rest of the Month

 To get started on planning for the rest of the month, I asked everyone to write down their favorite meals on an index card.
 That helps me see what meals everybody loves (and which ones are conspicuously absent).
-I can easily see which meats are needed for these recipes, so I can request them in my Butcher Box.

-Back to your calendar page.
 Start by entering one favorite from each person per week.
 Mix up the meals so you aren’t having the same type of food several nights in a row (we could end up eating Chinese food every night if I didn’t watch for this).
 Everybody can see that one of their favorites is on the menu each week, and which day it’s being served.
 This means there are fewer complaints when a “non-favorite” is for dinner.

 Check that out!
 You’ve almost planned the entire month.
 Yippee!